"If you want to be a writer, you must do two things above all others: read a lot and write a lot." ~ Stephen King

 Writing

-Curriculum Leaders: Mrs Lee and Miss Dickson
+Curriculum Leaders: Mrs Lee, Mrs Edwards and Miss Thompson